gavin-hyl/cs38/cs38-final-ghua.typ

   $
   (out-of-bounds indices are treated as value $0$).
   Note that $[i+1, k-1]$ and $[k+1, j]$ are disjoint, since $i < k <= j$.
-  After a pair is found, the subproblem no longer contains either character used in the pairing, satisfying the first condition in the problem.
+  After a pair is found, the subproblems no longer contain either character used in the pairing, satisfying the first condition in the problem.
-  The `IF` statement ensures that the second condition is satisfied, since it only considers valid pairs.
+  The first `IF` statement in the $k$ loop ensures that the second condition is satisfied, since it only considers valid pairs.
   We then show the subproblem structure ensures the third condition by showing the two solution sets are equal.
   If a pairing $(a, b)$ is found in either of the two subproblems, it must be that the pairing is in $(i+1, k-1)$, which satisfies $i < a < b < k$, or in $(k+1, j)$, which satisfies $[a, b]$ and $[i, k]$ being disjoint.
   Moreover, assume, to the contrary, that there exists a pairing $(a, b)$ such that $a < k < b$, which our algorithm will miss.